LSeu-Open/Enhanced-BioResearch/README.md

 ## Others nice lists and repositories

 - [Awesome Computational Biology](https://github.com/inoue0426/awesome-computational-biology) - A knowledge collection of databases, software and papers related to computational biology.
+- [Awesome Neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - Curated list of awesome neuroscience libraries, software and any content related to the domain.
 - [Awesome Productivity](https://github.com/jyguyomarch/awesome-productivity) - A curated list of delightful productivity resources.